 Bring Healthy Comforts from Home

 We all have those items that remind us of home.
-Whether it’s a book, picture, stuffed animal or anything in between, having these items reminds us of what we are leaving behind and what we can look forward going back to.
-While we don’t recommend bringing every single memento or trinket that reminds you of past better times, having a few key items will help you make your sober living home feel home-y even faster.
+Whether it’s a book, picture, stuffed animal or anything in between, having these items reminds us of what we are leaving behind and what we can look forward to going back to.
+While we don’t recommend bringing every single memento or trinket that reminds you of past better times, having a few key items will help you make your environment feel home-y even faster.
 Other than sentimental items, there are important other items that would be a bummer to forget, especially with being gone for an extended period.

 Other Important Items:

-• Prescriptions for any approved medications
+• Prescriptions for any approved medications (kept in original containers)

-• Blow dryer or curling iron
+• Blow dryer, curling iron or flat iron

 • Portable music player